-Being a small, family-minded practice of vets in birmingham, all of the staff working here have a real interest in providing an individual service with empathy and care.
-You’ll be reassured to know that many of the staff have worked here for over twenty years.
+Being a small, family-minded practice of vets in Birmingham, all of the staff working here have a real interest in providing an individual service with empathy and care.
+You’ll be reassured to know that many of the staff have worked here for over 25 years.

 Fully qualified nurses

 Your pet will always be monitored by a qualified veterinary nurse.
 You may be surprised to learn that this is not always the case at other vets in Birmingham, or elsewhere.